lime-rt/lime/doc/usermanual.rst

     (string) par->gridInFile (optional)

 This file should conform to the format described in the header of src/grid2fits.c for FITS files or src/grid2hdf5.c for HDF5 files.
-(Files written by LIME to one of the recognized four `par->gridOutFiles` stages automatically conform to this format.)
+(Files written by LIME to one of the recognized five `par->gridOutFiles` stages automatically conform to this format.)
 LIME will not recalculate any information it finds in the file.
 The user may, for example, perform several iterations of population solution, store this information by providing a file name to `par->gridOutFiles[3]` (remember that C counts from zero!), then read it back in again via `par->gridInFile` without going through the gridding stage again.
 This allows solution to be decoupled from raytracing.

 These last two parameters mostly replace the functionality of the older `par->outputfile`, `par->binoutputfile`, `par->pregrid`, `par->restart` parameters.
 These may be abolished in a future version of LIME.
 Note that `par->gridfile` is still however of use.